-The National Assessment Bank (NAB) pack provided for this Unit illustrates the standard that should be applied.
-It contains a candidate brief, a risk assessment template, a series of structured questions and an assessor observation checklist.
-If a centre wishes to design its own assessments for this Unit, they should be of a comparable standard.
+The Assessment Support Pack (ASP) provided for this unit illustrates the standard that should be applied.
+It contains a learner brief, a risk assessment template, a series of structured questions and an assessor observation checklist.
+If a centre wishes to design its own assessments for this unit, they should be of a comparable standard.